Tips for Protecting Your Roof from High Force Wind

 It’s that time of year again.
 Brisk winter winds can sometimes be problematic, especially if combined with freezing rain.
 Spring brings even windier days and perhaps a thunderstorm to boot.
 Homeowners need to be mindful of the damage high winds inflict to roofs.
 While there’s no way to completely protect your home from wind damage, there are a few things you can do to minimize the risk.

-Wind Damaged Roofs
+Wind Damage to Roofs

 The roof of your house is one area that can be vulnerable to wind damage.
 High-wind speeds often cause bending and creasing, especially near edges or corners where they meet with other surfaces below.
 This occurs because high force winds don’t hit evenly across any given surface but rather focus in on cracks/loose tiles which lead quickly towards severe damage.
 Roofs are also susceptible due to falling debris like tree branches.
 Did you know that wind damage can also affect your attic’s insulation and even lead to costly damages through leaks or falls?